Printable CalcKit report

 Safe purchase estimate

 Estimated purchase price that keeps the stressed repayment inside a take-home income comfort buffer.
 This is a conservative guide for what may feel more comfortable under the entered assumptions.
-It is marked action based on the entered assumptions.
+It is marked watch based on the entered assumptions.

 Total lifetime cost